Snowboarding Gear Necessities, For Your First Time On The Mountain

 Snowboard Bindings

 If there’s somewhere you need to save money, save it on the bindings.
-Especially if you’re just beginning.
-You can purchase some bindings with low flex and you’ll be fine for a season or two.
+Especially if you’re starting.
+Purchase bindings with a low flex rating and you’ll be fine for a season or two.

-Check out our Binding Guide For More Information.
+Check out our Binding Guide For More Information on bindings and flex.

 Snowboard Boots

-My reasoning is simple, foot pain will ruin your day on the mountain, and having ill fitting boots is the fastest way to foot pain.
-Always upgrade the boots.
+My reasoning is simple, foot pain will ruin your day on the mountain, and having ill-fitting boots is the fastest way to foot pain.
+So Always upgrade the boots.

 Check out our latest blog post about Snowboarding boots a purchasing guide.